sourabh0902/tic-tac-toe/README.md

 ### 4. Developed using `React.js`, each element is a component.
 ### 5. *Technologies* : Html, CSS, JavaScipt, React.js

+# Scope of Improvement
+### Can make it multiplayer with the help of sharing link of the game.

 # Getting Started with Create React App